ytdl-org/youtube-dl/CONTRIBUTING.md

     webpage, 'description', default=None)
 ```

-On failure this code will silently continue the extraction with `description` set to `None`.
+On failure, this code will silently continue the extraction with `description` set to `None`.
 That is useful for metafields that may or may not be present.

 ### Provide fallbacks

-When extracting metadata try to do so from multiple sources.
-For example if `title` is present in several places, try extracting from at least some of them.
+When extracting metadata, try to do so from multiple sources.
+For example, if `title` is present in several places, try extracting from at least some of them.
 This makes it more future-proof in case some of the sources become unavailable.

 #### Example

 Say `meta` from the previous example has a `title` and you are about to extract it.
-Since `title` is a mandatory meta field you should end up with something like:
+Since `title` is a mandatory meta field, you should end up with something like:

 ```python
 title = meta['title']
 ```

-If `title` disappears from `meta` in future due to some changes on the hoster's side the extraction would fail since `title` is mandatory.
+If `title` disappears from `meta` in the future due to some changes on the hoster's side, the extraction would fail, since `title` is mandatory.
 That's expected.

-Assume that you have some another source you can extract `title` from, for example `og:title` HTML meta of a `webpage`.
-In this case you can provide a fallback scenario:
+Assume that you have some other source you can extract `title` from, for example `og:title` HTML meta of a `webpage`.
+In this case, you can provide a fallback scenario:

 ```python
 title = meta.get('title') or self._og_search_title(webpage)
 ```

-This code will try to extract from `meta` first and if it fails it will try extracting `og:title` from a `webpage`.
+This code will try to extract from `meta` first and if it fails, it will try extracting `og:title` from a `webpage`.

 ### Regular expressions